 Save yourself the dollars and look over your manuscript first so you can deal with glaring inconsistencies and errors.
-You should definitely read over your entire book from start to finish at least once before submitting to an editor.
+You should definitely read over your entire book from start to finish at least once (and preferably multiple times) before submitting to an editor.

 3) Identify what YOU think your strengths and weaknesses are.

 One of the great things about hiring an editor is that you get a unique outsider’s perspective on your book.
 You can learn so many things from an editor’s critique if you are open to learning and receiving constructive criticism!

 That being said, it’s also good if you can go into the edit already knowing what your strengths and weaknesses are.
 Are you really great at writing dialogue?
 Is there a phrase that you love (over)using again and again?
 Do you need to work on varying your synonyms?
 Do you need to tone down the plot twists?

 Understanding your strengths and weaknesses ahead of time will make you a better writer, prepare you for what your editor is going to tell you, and help your readers enjoy your book that much more.
 Take your ego out of the equation.